 Other non-recurring expenses and income amounted to Euro 2.6 million (Euro 3.0 million in FY 2021/2022).
 The item includes for Euro 4.2 million the penalties notified on December 28, 2022 by the Antitrust Authority (AGCM) following the conclusion of the IP359 Non-Compliance Proceedings initiated on June 21, 2022.
-It should be noted that on December 23, 2021, the Antitrust Authority notified the measure closing the proceedings, which, while acknowledging the Antitrust Authority's rejection of the commitments presented by Unieuro S.p.A. and Monclick S.r.I., nevertheless takes them into account in the quantification of the penalty that was imposed, with regards to Unieuro S.p.A. for Euro 4.0 million and Monclick S.r.I. for Euro 0.3 million ("Original Measure").
+It should be noted that on December 23, 2021, the Anti-trust Authority notified the measure closing the proceedings, which, while acknowledging the Anti-trust Authority's rejection of the commitments presented by Unieuro S.p.A. and Monclick S.r.I., nevertheless takes them into account in the quantification of the penalty that was imposed, with regards to Unieuro S.p.A. for Euro 4.0 million and Monclick S.r.I. for Euro 0.3 million ("Original Measure").
 Unieuro and Monclick settled the penalty and on February 21, 2022 sent a compliance report, outlining the measures implemented to remedy the sanctioned conduct, and at the same time filed appeals with the Lazio Regional Administrative Court to challenge the penalty order.
 On June 21, 2022, the Anti-trust Authority notified Unieuro and Monclick of the opening of proceedings for non-compliance with the Original Measure.
-On December 28, 2022, the Authority announced the closure of the non-compliance proceedings, imposing a fine of Euro 3.0 million on Unieuro
+On December 28, 2022, the Authority announced the closure of the non-compliance proceedings, imposing a fine of Euro 3.0 million on Unieuro S.p.A. and of Euro 1.2 million on Monclick ("Non-Compliance Measure").
+With regards to the penalty imposed, on February 24, 2023, the Authority ruled to accept the instalment application submitted by Monclick.

-20 The "pre-opening, relocating and closing sales outlets" costs include the cost for rental, security, travel and accommodation and for maintenance and marketing incurred within the scope of: i) restructuring and relocating of former Unieuro sales points, ii) opening of sales points (in the months immediately preceding and after opening) and (iii) sales point closures.
+The "pre-opening, relocating and closing sales outlets" costs include the cost for rental, security, travel and accommodation and for maintenance and marketing incurred within the scope of: i) restructuring and relocating of former Unieuro sales points, ii) opening of sales points (in the months immediately preceding and after opening) and (iii) sales point closures.